 The Trustee acknowledges that ESG including climate change is a material risk which has been added to the Plan's risk register.
-The risk will be monitored by the Trustee through the Plan's risk management process.
+The risk is monitored by the Trustee through the Plan's risk management process.

-During the year the Plan held an ESG workshop using an external consultant, increasing its focus on ESG.
-The Plan has comprehensively reviewed its approach to ESG which has included setting an ESG ambition and a comprehensive roadmap of actions to undertake over the next two years to achieve that ambition.
-More details on the ambition and roadmap will be published in the next Trustee report.
+The Trustee continues to focus on ESG.
+The Plan has comprehensively reviewed its approach to ESG which has included setting an ESG ambition and a comprehensive roadmap of actions to undertake to achieve that ambition.
+The ESG Road Map is progressing well and an action control sheet is in place to monitor the achievement milestones against the agreed ESG ambitions set by the Trustee.